Primordial Black Hole Hot Spots and Nucleosynthesis: Introduction

-Photodissociation is the nuclear reaction by which an atom decays after absorbing a photon of energy larger than its atomic binding energy~\cite{Luo_2021, Kawasaki:1994sc}.
+Photodissociation is the nuclear reaction by which a nucleus decays after absorbing a photon of energy larger than its nuclear binding energy~\cite{Luo_2021, Kawasaki:1994sc}.
 This process is relevant for BBN constraints since it can change the relative abundances of primordial light elements.
-As an example, the breaking up of helium nuclei is particularly relevant for deriving BBN constraints, since it reduces the helium abundance while increasing the primordial deuterium abundance\cite{Keith_2020}.
+For instance, the breaking up of helium nuclei can reduce the helium abundance while increasing the primordial deuterium abundance\cite{Keith_2020}.
 For a summary of the primary photodissociation reactions, see table 6 from Ref. \cite{Luo_2021}.
 Here we report, for illustrative purposes, one of the possible photodissociation processes for helium, ${ }^3 \mathrm{He}(\gamma, p)^2 \mathrm{H}$, whose reaction is

 and threshold energy of about 5.5 Mev.